 This motherboard supports both 4-pin PWM fans and 3-pin voltage-controlled fans.
 All of the fans can be set to a static voltage manually.
-The upper two (2) fan headers (see Pages 14 and 15, component number 3) are PWM-controlled, whereas the remaining fans (see Pages 14 and 15, component number 4) are controlled by either DC (Direct Current) or PWM.
+The upper three (3) fan headers (see Pages 13 and 14, component number 3) are PWM-controlled, whereas the remaining fans (see Pages 13 and 14, component number 4) are controlled by either DC (Direct Current) or PWM.
+Fans connected to the upper three (3) fan headers can be controlled by a Smart curve or static speed, while the lower four (4) fan headers are controlled by a static speed.